timescale/docs/timescaledb/tutorials/grafana/visualizations/pie-chart.md

 # Build a pie chart in Grafana

-Pie charts are mostly used when dealing with group or categorized data.
+Pie charts are used to plot categorized data.
+The chart presents each category as a slice of a pie, so you can see its contribution to the total.
-As the name suggests, the pie-shaped chart represents the whole data, divided into multiple parts or slices.
-Each piece of the pie represents a subcategory of the complete data.

 Pie charts can answer questions like: